open-feature/openfeature.dev/blog/2026-03-28-kubecon-eu-26-recap.md

 - Engage with the community to understand where AI tooling (e.g. write permissions, automated flag management) can add value to the project itself.
 - Validate that the community sees value in these directions before investing heavily.

-### Expanding the TC
+### Expanding the Technical Committee

-The group discussed growing the Technical Committee to ensure broader representation and sustainable governance.
+The group discussed growing the Technical Committee (TC) to ensure broader representation and sustainable governance.

 - **Target size:** The consensus is that the TC needs at least 5 members (currently 3).
 - **Recruitment:** Several maintainers will reach out to potential candidates within their organizations and the broader community.
 The goal is to bring in people who are already active contributors.